 For Dynamic Range Window change or re-command: If $P{load_min_set}$ is changed, or re-commanded, the CM MUST be able to implement the change between bursts, as long as the CMTS allocates at least 96 symbols, plus 10 μs, between the last symbol center of one burst (on any active channel) and the first symbol center of the following burst (on any active channel -- same channel or different channel from the previous burst).
 (Global "quiet" across all active channels requires the intersection of ungranted burst intervals across all active TDMA channels to be at least 96 symbols plus 10 μs duration.)
-The Output Power of the CM MUST be settled to within ±0.1 dB of its final output power level within 10 μs from the beginning of the change in $P{load_min_set}$, and from the beginning of any Output Power change on any channel that accompanies the change or re-command of $P{load_min_set}$.
+The Output Power of the CM MUST be settled to within ± 0.1 dB of its final output power level within 10 μs from the beginning of the change in $P{load_min_set}$, and from the beginning of any Output Power change on any channel that accompanies the change or re-command of $P{load_min_set}$.
 The Dynamic Range Window, i.e., $P{load_min_set}$, MUST NOT be changed until the CM is provided sufficient time between bursts by the CMTS.
 The Dynamic Range Window MUST NOT change while more than -30 dB of any symbol's energy of the previous burst remains to be transmitted, or more than -30 dB of any symbol's energy of the next burst has been transmitted.

-For Output Power changes: If Output Power is to be changed by 1 dB or less, the CM MUST be able to implement the change between bursts as long as the CMTS allocates at least 96 symbols, plus 5 μ s between the last symbol center of one burst and the first symbol center of the following burst.
+For Output Power changes (excluding transmit power changes due to UCD-induced change in P{hi} when Multiple Transmit Channel mode is enabled [MULPI]): If Output Power is to be changed by 1 dB or less, the CM MUST be able to implement the change between bursts as long as the CMTS allocates at least 96 symbols, plus 5 μ s between the last symbol center of one burst and the first symbol center of the following burst.
 If Output Power is to be changed by more than 1 dB, the CM MUST be able to implement the change between bursts, as long as the CMTS allocates at least 96 symbols, plus 10 μ s, between the last symbol center of one burst and the first symbol center of the following burst.
 The maximum reconfiguration time of 96 symbols should compensate for the ramp-down time of one burst and the ramp-up time of the next burst, as well as the overall transmitter delay time, including the pipeline delay and pre-equalizer delay.
-The Output Power of the CM MUST be settled to within ± 0.1 dB of its final output power level: a) within 5 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of greater than 1 dB.
-Output Power MUST NOT change while more than -30 dB of any symbol's energy of the next burst has been transmitted.
+The Output Power of the CM MUST be settled to within ± 0.1 dB of its final output power level: a) within 5 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of greater than 1 dB.
+Output Power MUST NOT be changed until the CM is provided sufficient time between bursts by the CMTS.
+Output Power MUST NOT change while more than -30 dB of any symbol's energy of the previous burst remains to be transmitted, or more than -30 dB of any symbol's energy of the next burst has been transmitted.